isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 ---
 SportCares uses sport and coach-mentoring to work with children and youth to build self-esteem, learn life skills and enable a strong sense of independence through personal development.

 Across our programmes, sport is the platform we use to engage participants, encourage health and wellbeing, and achieve positive development.
-Friendships and relationships built through sport also remove them from negative influences, including anti-social peer groups, dependence & addiction, low self-esteem and boredom.
+Friendships and relationships built through sport also remove them from negative influences, including anti-social peer groups, low self-esteem and boredom.

 And mentioned below are the community programmes that we currently manage with the support of various community partners and donors.